Landscape & Flowers

 Paint the flower field of your dreams!

-Do you want to paint the flower field of your dreams?
-And have you always dreamed of working on a large canvas?
+Are you ready for a slightly bigger project and have you always dreamed of working on a large canvas?
+Would you like to paint the flower field of your dreams?
 I admit, it’s quite exciting: How do you start?
 How to choose your colours?
 What about composition?
 And how to capture those detailed flowers… I assure you, after viewing and working out the lessons in this class, you have everything you need to paint your flower field with acrylic paint and acrylic ink.
+You can do this!

 What you’ll get with this painting class:

 - Duration: approx. 6 hrs. in 21 lessons, 31 topics

 - Video lessons easily accessible via your standard internet browser on Mac, PC, smartphone or tablet